 Collectively, we can make change happen.
 Collectively, we can each help to create a gender equal world.”

-So although the day was celebrated yesterday, every day can be an opportunity to create gender parity – what will you do to continue to celebrate achievements and to help forge women’s equality?
+Moreover, although the day was celebrated yesterday, every day is an opportunity to create gender parity.
+What do you do to celebrate achievements and to help forge women’s equality?